gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 |Metro Station|4|
 |Arts & Entertainment|1|

-As only one venue is found in 'Nightlife Spot' category, and no 'Nightlife Spot' venue is found in 5 target locations, tde category is removed.
+As only one venue is found in 'Nightlife Spot' category, and no 'Nightlife Spot' venue is found in 5 target locations, the category is removed.

 Moreover, no tips, users, and visits count is found. tdese columns are dropped too.
 Finally, 2222 venues are found in Hong Kong cinema list and 83 venues are found in target locations list.